AnnikaTjuka/annikatjuka.github.io/index.md

 +++ New blog post on how to compare NoRaRe data sets available here: [https://calc.hypotheses.org/3109](https://calc.hypotheses.org/3109) +++

-+++ Myself, Robert Forkel, and Johann-Mattis List will give an online presentation introducing the NoRaRe database and a case study on ratings for arousal and valence at _[The Words in the World (WoW) International Conference](https://wordsintheworld.ca/wow-conference/)_ +++
++++ Myself, Robert Forkel, and Johann-Mattis List will give an online presentation introducing the NoRaRe database and a case study on ratings for arousal and valence at _[The Words in the World (WoW) International Conference](https://wordsintheworld.ca/wow-conference/)_.
+Presentation notes are available [here](https://pad.gwdg.de/s/KLgI9TLrP). +++

 +++ The recording of my lecture on "Linguistic and Cultural Evolution" is available on [YouTube](https://youtu.be/pAb9vXQZsNE). +++